 All parties should respect privacy and confidentiality, including avoiding the use of social media to promote a point of view.

 1. How to make a complaint Put your specific complaint(s) in writing and include your preferred contact details.
 Give as many facts and details as possible, including the names of people involved and dates of events, as well as any steps you have taken to resolve the matter.
 It is usually not possible to effectively investigate complaints that are made anonymously.
 If you have any specific concerns about your identity being disclosed then please include these with your formal complaint so they can be discussed with you directly.

 The email or letter should be marked "confidential" and sent to:

 the Principal, if the complaint is about a staff member, student, parent or caregiver, or other member of the school community, including if it is about the conduct or competence of a teacher and is serious in nature.

-the Board Chair, if it is about the Principal, or the Deputy Chair, if it is about the Board Chair.
+the Board Chair, if it is about the Principal, or the the Board Chair.

-Contact details for the Principal, Board Chair, and Deputy Chair are available at the school office or online.
+Contact details for the Principal, and Board Chair are available at the school office or online.

-2. What happens with your complaint The Principal, Board Chair, or Deputy Chair will check that your complaint has come to the correct person and then send you an acknowledgement of receipt, within 5 working days.
+2. What happens with your complaint The Principal and Board Chair will check that your complaint has come to the correct person and then send you an acknowledgement of receipt, within 5 working days.
 The complaint will be reviewed by the correct parties which may require additional information and investigation prior to determining the correct course of action.